What does the retina do?

 A healthy retina is vital to vision.
 Retinal damage can occur more often than most people realize and symptoms of retinal damage can be tough to identify.
 Retinal imaging may be recommended based on findings during your annual, comprehensive eye care if a doctor suspects an underlying condition.

-All retinal imaging at Lawrence Eye Care is done with Optos, the leader in retinal imaging technology.
-Its modern design allows doctors to discover more and diagnose sooner.
+Lawrence Eye Care in Chicago uses Precision Imagery, the leader in retinal imaging technology.
+Its modern design allows doctors to see more and make diagnoses sooner.

 - Macular degeneration

 - Diabetic retinopathy